University Extension offers an open, rolling admissions process – meaning that you can apply at any time, as applications are reviewed continuously.

 On Cape Cod Course Offerings

-UMass Dartmouth PCE offers a Management, Master of Business Administration, and a Liberal Arts Degree Completion Program at Cape Cod Community College.
-For more information call please contact the Cape admissions coordinator at 508.362.2131 x4504 or email firstname.lastname@example.org.
+University Extension offers Management, Master of Business Administration, and a Liberal Arts Degree Completion Program at Cape Cod Community College.
+For more information call please contact the Cape admissions coordinator at 508.362.2131 x4504 or email email@example.com.

-A student who intends to earn a degree at UMass Dartmouth should complete an application - either by applying online or by downloading the PCE Application Form, completing it, and bringing it to the University Enrollment Center at the address indicated on the form.
+A student who intends to earn a degree at UMass Dartmouth should complete an application - either by applying online or by printing the Application Form , completing it, and bringing it to the University Enrollment Center at the address indicated on the form.

 Note: Any student who has completed 30 to 60 credits before entering UMass Dartmouth must designate a major when requesting admission.